K-cermak/k-cermak/README.md

 - 🏫 Seminar Tutor at FI MUNI (Brno, CZ)
 - 👨‍💻 Software Developer at ICS MUNI (Brno, CZ)
 - 💻 IT Administrator at TOM service (Moravany, CZ)
-- 🌐 Freelance Web Developer
+- 🌐 Freelance Software Developer

 ## You can find me at:
   - https://www.linkedin.com/in/k-cermak/